Notion vs Confluence: Which is best for your team's knowledge in 2026?

 The best way to think about Notion is as an all-in-one workspace.
 It’s a single spot where you can take notes, write docs, manage projects, and build company wikis.
 Its real strength is its incredible flexibility.
 Everything in Notion is a "block" (a piece of content like text, an image, or a to-do list) that you can arrange on a page however you want.
 Combine that with its powerful database features, and you can build custom systems for just about anything.

 It’s a favorite among startups, smaller teams, and creative folks who love its clean, minimalist feel and the freedom to build their workspace from scratch.
 Notion also has its own AI layer, which helps you write, summarize, and brainstorm ideas right inside your pages.
-The only catch?
-All that freedom means it's on you and your team to keep things from turning into a digital mess.
+One consideration is that with all that freedom, it is up to your team to maintain organization as you scale.

 What is Confluence?

-Confluence, on the other hand, is a more structured knowledge management tool built for larger teams and enterprises.
-As part of the Atlassian family, its biggest plus is how deeply it connects with tools like Jira, which makes it the go-to choice for software development and technical teams.
+Confluence, on the other hand, is a powerful, structured knowledge management tool built for teams of all sizes, especially enterprises.
+As a mature and reliable part of the Atlassian family, its biggest advantage is how deeply it connects with industry-standard tools like Jira, which makes it the premier choice for software development and technical teams.

-Its entire structure is built around "Spaces" (think dedicated folders for teams or projects) and a pretty rigid page tree.
-This top-down approach enforces consistency and makes it easier to find information, even when you have thousands of documents.
-Atlassian Intelligence is the AI engine that powers Confluence, helping teams generate and summarize content within its structured environment.
-It’s less of a blank canvas and more of a well-organized library, designed for clarity and scale.
+Its entire structure is built around "Spaces" (dedicated areas for teams or projects) and a clear, hierarchical page tree.
+This organized approach ensures consistency and makes it easy to find information, even when you have thousands of documents.
+Atlassian Intelligence is the AI engine that powers Confluence, helping teams generate and summarize content within its reliable environment.
+It is a well-organized library designed for clarity, reliability, and enterprise-grade scale.

 Notion vs Confluence: A head-to-head feature comparison